Mechanical Freezing Systems

 Standard cubic feet of gas per gallon of liquid 93.11 74.3

-Purchasing a truckload of liquid nitrogen or liquid CO2 is essentially the same as buying a truckload of BTUs.
-Your goal is to buy those BTUs at the lowest reasonable cost, and use them as efficiently as possible in your freezing equipment.
-It is important to know how those BTUs are available to you from LN2 or LCO2.
+Purchasing a truckload of liquid nitrogen or liquid CO2 is essentially the same as buying a truckload of BTU.
+You aim to buy those BTU at the lowest reasonable cost and use them as efficiently as possible in your freezing equipment.
+Knowing how those BTU are available to you from LN2 or LCO2 is important.

 Liquid Nitrogen Refrigeration Looking at the chart above, you will see three BTU values for nitrogen:

-Latent Heat of Vaporization the amount of heat required to vaporize (boil) a pound of liquid nitrogen (86 BTUs)
+Latent Heat of Vaporization, the amount of heat required to vaporize (boil) a pound of liquid nitrogen (86 BTU)

 (gas to a70°F)

-Latent Heat of Vaporization the amount of heat required to vaporize (boil) a pound of liquid nitrogen (86 BTUs)
+Latent Heat of Vaporization, the amount of heat required to vaporize (boil) a pound of liquid nitrogen (86 BTU)

 (gas to a70°F)